peterjobes/jekyll-now/_posts/2020-04-27-It-was-the-world-to-me.md

 From the station I dropped down a narrow path and into the village of Lintzford itself, crossing the road and pushing up into Chopwell Woods.
 It's the first time I've ran there and it was a great feeling to find myself once again faced with some hills, albeit nothing too big, and decent trails.

 By the time I'd passed the half way point I was running downhills with my arms unashamedly stretched out like wings.
 This was what I'd came for.
-After about nine or so miles I took a slight wrong turn, baptised those beautiful red S/Labs in ankle-deep mud for the first time, and found myself alone by the riverside.
+Then, after about nine miles or so, I took a slight wrong turn, baptised those beautiful red S/Labs in ankle-deep mud for the first time, and found myself alone by the riverside.

 To my left was a thirty foot wall of moss and tree roots, almost begging to be climbed.
 I reached above me and grabbed onto a branch, propelling myself onto a thin ledge and scanning the terrain for more holds.

 It was at this point that I remembered the lockdown guidance to take no unnecessary risks.
-I'm pretty sure I could've scrambled it no problem but I couldn't see a definite route.
+I'm sure I could've scrambled up no problem but I couldn't see a definite route.
 Falling off things right now could put pressure on our already stretched health system.
 It'll have to wait for another day.

 ![Elated to be back on the trails]({{ site.baseurl }}/images/chopwell-4.jpg){:class="editorial-highlight-center"} *Elated to be back on the trails*